Harper’s bat, Nola’s arm lead Phillies past Rockies 2-1

 TRAINER’S ROOM

 Phillies: INF/OF Scott Kingery (strained right hamstring) played for Double-A Reading in a rehab outing on Saturday and is nearing a return.
+He went 0-for-3 with a sacrifice fly and a strikeout.

 UP NEXT